Here’s How You Can Benefit From Lists

 Do Some Research

-Once you’re done building your list, you could also do some research online to see if there are any new ideas, something you might be missing.
+Once you’re done building your list, you can also do some research online to see if any new ideas might be missing.

 Force Your Mind To Come Up With Ideas

 a.)
 Take 15 to 20 minutes to complete this exercise.